boto/botocore/CONTRIBUTING.rst

   a general rule of thumb, code changes should not lower the overall code coverage percentage for the project.
-To help with this, we use `coveralls <https://coveralls.io/r/boto/botocore>`__, which will comment on every pull request with any changes in code coverage.
+To help with this, we use `coveralls <https://coveralls.io/r/boto/botocore>`__, which will comment on changes in code coverage for every pull request.
   In practice, this means that every bug fix and feature addition should include unit tests.
 * We may choose not to accept pull requests that change the JSON service descriptions,